 If a child is at school where the primary language is different to the one spoken at home, there may be a period where the child stops talking.
 This is not because they are confused.
 Language immersion is the easiest and quickest way to learn a language.
 Children will initially listen and take everything in.
-Eventually they will start to speak and will catch up quickly.
+Eventually, ESL and bilingual students will start to speak and will catch up quickly.

 Should a child be encouraged to speak just one language to encourage language development?